menphina/Milvaneth/README.md

 (\*) Once an open source alternative appears, the corresponding component will be made public.

+Milvaneth's source code is expected to be released under the Ms-PL (Microsoft Public License) license.
+Ms-PL is a weak copyleft license from Microsoft.

 # About the service

 Milvaneth service will be public available and free-to-use.
 It may accept donations after formal operation.